SaishJ/React-Native-Basics/Readme.md

 - Switch

 > Renders a boolean input.
 This is a controlled component that requires an onValueChange callback that updates the value prop in order for the component to reflect user actions.

+- Modal

+> The `Modal` component is a basic way to present content above an enclosing view.